Unity-Technologies/ml-agents/docs/Learning-Environment-On-Demand-Decision.md

 # On Demand Decision Making

 ## Description
-On demand decision making allows agents to request decisions to their brains only when needed instead of requesting decisions at a fixed frequency.
+On demand decision making allows agents to request decisions from their brains only when needed instead of requesting decisions at a fixed frequency.
 This is useful when the agents commit to an action for a variable number of steps or when the agents cannot make decisions